 Source: Macrobond; MSCI World Equity Mid and MSCI Large Cap Total Return in GBP, January 1971- December 2021

 Even looking at shorter periods, we see that by and large, staying invested and focused on the longer-term generates a better outcome.
-Take the S&P 500 index of the US equity market over the past 20 years, for example.
+Take the aforementioned S&P 500 index of the US equity market over the past 20 years prior to the current crisis, for example.
 The maximum potential loss (drawdown) one could make in each year looks bad – they are the red dots.
 But the maximum potential gain over the calendar year is always preferable to selling after the drawdown, see the green bars.
 In many cases, the full-year return was positive despite a large drawdown during the year.

 You have the power

 This kind of analysis does not take away from the stress we feel in the moment.
 Nonetheless, it’s important to put short-term movements into perspective.
 Neither losses nor gains are certain until we sell, withdraw and confirm them.
 So even when we feel we are at the mercy of the markets, the power is always with the investor.

 You can read more of our thoughts around volatility in a number of blogs which are linked to here.